alexk99/the_router/ipv6/ipv6_lab2_1_ND.md

 lab#1 test network consists of the_router and a host supporting ipv6

+## 0. Initial state

-## 0. The neighbor cache is empty
+The neighbor cache is empty

 	h5 ~ # rcli sh ipv6 arp
 	vif     ip      mac     state   flags
 	flags: R - isRouter, P - probing, S - static

-## 1. ping nonexistent ipv6 address.
-INCOMPLETE neighbor cache entries.
+## 1. INCOMPLETE neighbor cache entry state

+Ping nonexistent ipv6 address command is executed.
-A neihgbor cache entry with INCOMPLETE state is created.
+A neighbor cache entry with INCOMPLETE state is created.
-Incomplete entry lives as long as the probing process has not finished.
+An incomplete entry lives as long as the probing process has not finished.
-During the probing process a number of Neigbor Solicitation messages is sent then if a Neighbor Advertisement messages is received the entry's state is changed to RECHABLE or the entry is deleted.
+During the probing process a number of Neigbor Solicitation messages is sent.
+Then if a reply Neighbor Advertisement message is received the entry's state is changed to the RECHABLE state or the entry is deleted.

 	h5 ~ # rcli ping6 -c1 fe80::d6ca:6dff:fe7c:d0d1
 	Ping fe80::d6ca:6dff:fe7c:d0d1 56(84) bytes of data.